Your Guide to Comparing Student Car Insurance

-Third party, fire and theft offers the same as third party, but you’re also covered if your car is stolen or if it suffers fire damage.
+- Third party fire and theft insurance offers the same as third party, but you’re also covered if your car is stolen or is damaged by fire.

 How can I reduce the cost of student car insurance?

-It’s typically cheaper to pay for your insurance in one lump sum.
-A monthly payment plan can cost more because insurance providers often charge interest on the instalments.
-Our quote page will show you the differences in prices to help you choose.
+- Pay your premium in one go It’s typically cheaper to pay your yearly insurance in one lump sum.
+A monthly payment plan will most probably have interest charges on top of the instalments.

-If you know a more experienced driver who may also use the car, adding them to your policy might save you money.
+If you can add an experienced driver who also uses the car (such as a parent or older sibling) to your policy, it could save you money.
 Even an occasional experienced extra driver with a good driving record could make a difference.
-Just make sure they do actually drive your car, otherwise you could invalidate your insurance policy.
-And remember, you must never put forward the more experienced person as the main driver if that isn’t actually the case.
-This is known as 'fronting', which is a type of fraud and is illegal.
+Just remember, they should actually drive the car every now and again.
+But don’t put them forward as the main driver if this isn’t the case.
+This is known as car insurance fronting and is illegal.

 What is a black box policy?

-A black box or telematics policy refers to a small device placed in your car, or an app that you download to your phone, that relays details of how you’re driving to your insurance provider.
-They use the data to reward safe driving with lower premiums, which makes it a useful policy for young or inexperienced drivers.
+A black box, or telematics policy refers to a small device placed in your car, or an app you can download to your phone.
+It monitors how you’re driving then sends the information to your insurance provider.
+If you drive well, they may reward you with a lower premium.
+It’s an incentive for drivers to drive more safely.

 How do modifications impact my insurance price?

-How can I find the cheap student car insurance?
+Where can I find cheaper student car insurance?

-Our price comparison service is an effective way to compare more than 100 insurance providers and get an overview of some of the deals available on the market.
+With our price comparison service, you can compare 118 trusted insurance providers and get an overview of the deals available on the market.
 Remember, we’re here to help you get the right cover at a price you can afford.